Utilise cloud computing in business for cost effective online backups, outsourced servers and full scalability, no matter the size of your company.

 What is the cloud?

-The cloud has become essential to modern businesses, small, medium and large, and allows you to house your phone system off-site ‘in the cloud’, rather than your office.
-Storing and accessing data takes place over the internet rather than in a hard-drive, meaning you can have unlimited data usage.
+Cloud computing has become essential to modern businesses as it allows you to house your phone system off-site, rather than in your office.
+Cloud platforms ensure you have a place to store and access your data through the internet, rather than in a hard drive, meaning you have unlimited data usage.

-To benefit from the cloud and hosted solutions for your communications, you need a secure and reliable business broadband solution.
-At Woodstock IT we can design, install and maintain your cloud system, as well as upgrading or downgrading it based on your evolving needs.
+To benefit from cloud software solutions for your communications, you need a secure and reliable business broadband solution.
+At Woodstock IT we can design, install and maintain your cloud services, as well as upgrading or downgrading it based on your needs.

 Benefits of cloud computing for businesses

 Cloud computing comes with a wealth of benefits for businesses, such as:

 - Cloud storage: Cloud storage allows you to store your data on a server in a data centre, and access it remotely.